Jodiechou/Jodiechou.github.io/_pages/about.md

 # 🔥 News
 - *05/10/2023*: &nbsp;🎉🎉 One paper is accepted at ACL 2023 main conference.
 - *05/10/2023*: &nbsp;🎉🎉 Two papers are accepted at Findings of ACL 2023.
-- *01/02/2023*: &nbsp;🎉🎉 I started working as a postdoctoral researcher at Professor [Jose Camacho-Collados](http://josecamachocollados.com/)'s group at Cardiff University.
+- *01/02/2023*: I started working as a postdoctoral researcher at Professor [Jose Camacho-Collados](http://josecamachocollados.com/)'s group at Cardiff University.
 - *06/10/2022*: &nbsp;🎉🎉 One paper is accepted at Findings of EMNLP 2022.
 - *24/02/2022*: &nbsp;🎉🎉 One paper is accepted at ACL 2022 main conference.
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->